jfoclpf/autocosts/readme.md

 Clone it, install it, build it and run it<br>
 `git clone https://github.com/jfoclpf/autocosts.git`<br>
-`cd autocosts/ && npm install`
+`cd autocosts/ && npm install`<br>
 `node bin/index.js`

 This will run a `node` server application with the calculator.
-For more information run `./build.sh -h`.
+For more information on builidng run `./build.sh -h`.
+For more information on the application run `node bin/index.js -h`.
-The directories structure tries to respect the <a href="https://github.com/jfoclpf/autocosts/blob/master/docs/nodeJS-directory-structure.md">directory structure for JavaScript/Node Projects</a>.

 ## How does it work?